olegantonyan/mpz/README.md

 sudo cmake --install build
 ```

-You can also link against shared libraries Taglib, yaml-cpp, libmpdclient, QHotkey, or cpptrace installed on your OS instead of using vendored statically compiled versions.
-To do this add `-DUSE_SYSTEM_TAGLIB=ON -DUSE_SYSTEM_YAMLCPP=ON -DUSE_SYSTEM_LIBMPDCLIENT=ON -DUSE_SYSTEM_QHOTKEY=ON -DUSE_SYSTEM_CPPTRACE=ON` to cmake cli.
+You can also link against shared libraries Taglib, yaml-cpp, libmpdclient, QHotkey, libebur128, or cpptrace installed on your OS instead of using vendored statically compiled versions.
+To do this add `-DUSE_SYSTEM_TAGLIB=ON -DUSE_SYSTEM_YAMLCPP=ON -DUSE_SYSTEM_LIBMPDCLIENT=ON -DUSE_SYSTEM_QHOTKEY=ON -DUSE_SYSTEM_CPPTRACE=ON -DUSE_SYSTEM_LIBEBUR128=ON` to cmake cli.

 Other options:
 - `-DUSE_QT5=ON` builds Qt5 legacy version